-Mercy is infinite in God, as everything in him is infinite, but those sinners who fail to acknowledge it, and who do not want to follow the truths that He left us, but turn their backs on him by their lives, create their own obstacles to God’s mercy.
+Mercy is infinite in God, as everything in him is infinite.
+But those sinners who fail to acknowledge this, and do not want to follow the truths that He left us, turning their backs on him by their sinful lives, create their own obstacles to God’s mercy.
 In this way they heap the coals of God’s justice upon themselves.
 For this life or in the next…

 I trust that this Jubilee year celebrating the mercy of God will foster an encounter with these religions and with other noble religious traditions; may it open us to even more fervent dialogue so that we might know and understand one another better; may it eliminate every form of closed-mindedness and disrespect, and drive out every form of violence and discrimination.
 (Bull of indiction of the Extraordinary Jubilee of Mercy, no. 23, April 11, 2015)